brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 I enjoy [taking photos](/photos) whenever I can and am a [fairly decent drummer](/photos/2022-03-29/photo_202203292358).
 Fly fishing for trout is something I grew up doing and continue to do.
 I head to the beautiful [Lakedown Trout Fishery](https://www.lakedowntroutfishery.com/) as often as I can.
 A gorgeous and tranquil spot away from all the noise.

-I absolutely [adore aircraft](/photos/2022-03-30/photo_202203301354) and still plan to pull my finger out and get my <abbr title="Private Pilots Licence">PPL</abbr> one day.
+I absolutely [adore aircraft](/photos/2022-03-30/photo_202203301354) and still plan to pull my finger out and get my PPL one day.

 ---